CodeYourFuture/CYF-Workshops/devtools/readme.md

 1. Inspect web pages as you use the internet.
 Do this _all the time_!
 What font does Youtube use?
 What about [CSS Tricks](https://css-tricks.com/tag/devtools/)?
 [Hackernews](https://news.ycombinator.com/) is still using tables - what's wrong with this?

+2. Try changing the style and content of some websites.
+Make your favourite website bright pink.
+Make the BBC News page tell people about something great you did.
+Send a screenshot of something cool you changed to your cohort's Slack channel.

-2. There are crash courses in Devtools all over [Youtube](https://www.youtube.com/watch?v=gTVpBbFWry8) and Udemy etc. Find a useful tip and share it in your class channel.
+3. There are crash courses in Devtools all over [YouTube](https://www.youtube.com/watch?v=gTVpBbFWry8) and Udemy etc. Find a useful tip and share it in your class channel.